 “Do you want low fat, no fat, full cream, high calcium, high protein, soy, light, skim, omega 3, high calcium with vitamin D and folate or extra dollop”… You may remember this confusing question from a Pauls Milk commercial previously aired in which a customer innocently asked a shop assistant for a simple bottle of milk.
 This certainly poses the question – when did selecting a bottle of milk ever become so complicated?

 A topic that has been the subject of great debate is fat.
-One second its bad for you, the next its not.
-What health professionals understand is that there are different types of fats found in foods that have different effects in our body.
-What has been come to be known as “bad fats” are saturated and trans fats which in excess, are linked to the build up of plaque and narrowing of artery walls.
+One second it’s bad for you, the next it’s not.
+What health professionals understand is that there are different types of fats found in foods that have different effects on our body.
+What has been come to be known as “bad fats” are saturated and trans fats which in excess, are linked to the build-up of plaque and narrowing of artery walls.
 Saturated fats are found in foods of animal origin, which means they are abundant in full cream milk.
-Fat is also plentiful in energy so if you are trying to lose or maintain weight, choosing a low fat milk can help reduce calories in your diet.
+Fat is also plentiful in energy so if you are trying to lose or maintain weight, choosing a low-fat milk can help reduce calories in your diet.
 It should also be noted that reducing the fat content in milk does not alter its nutritional content.

 A2 milk refers to one of the many proteins found in milk called beta-casein.
 Beta-casein has two forms known as A1 and A2 which come from certain cows depending on their genetics.
-Regular non A2 milk contains a variation of both A1 and A2 beta casein (around 60% and 40% respectively).
-A1 and A2 protein differ in a single amino acid.
+Regular non-A2 milk contains a variation of both A1 and A2 beta-casein (around 60% and 40% respectively).
+A1 and A2 protein differ in single amino acid.
 When A1 milk is digested a peptide called beta-casomorphin 7 (BCM-7) is released that has been hypothesised to play a role in the development of health problems such as diabetes, heart disease and neurological conditions such as schizophrenia.
-The reason A2 milk has been manufactured is because the A2 protein does not have the same amino acid as A1 protein so its digestion does not result in the release BCM-7.
+The reason A2 milk has been manufactured is that the A2 protein does not have the same amino acid as A1 protein so its digestion does not result in the release BCM-7.

 In unhomogenised milk, a thick yellowish cream separates and forms on the top of the milk.
 Homogenisation mechanically breaks up the fat globules responsible for this separation and evenly distributes them within the milk.
 It is important to note that the nutrient content of milk is not altered in any way by this process.